Each year, BAFTA receives a small number of London Marathon places thanks to the patronage of our President, HRH The Duke of Cambridge.

 As a young Australian who knew nobody in the Film and Television business but had a certain level of support and opportunity, I can only imagine how difficult and intimidating it must for those who have had neither.
 The change in our business must start at grass roots, and in particular, with the young and less advantaged.

 What are they running for?

-BAFTA Kids spans a range of activities aimed at 7-12 year olds, including:
+BAFTA Kids spans a range of activities aimed at 7-12 year olds, including, but not limited to:

 Our Red Carpet Experience at the Children's Awards, which offers children aged 7-14 the chance to engage in a fun filled day of activities, with interactive masterclasses and competitions, learning how their favourite television programmes are made, and finishing off with a visit to the real red carpet at the annual Children's Awards, where the children can welcome the guests and meet their favourite celebrities.